Hard problem of consciousness: Eliminative materialism / Illusionism

-In 2022, Jacy Reese Anthis published Consciousness Semanticism: A Precise Eliminativist Theory of Consciousness.
-The consciousness semanticism position, a formulation of eliminative materialism, highlights semantic ambiguity in discussions of consciousness.
-Anthis argues that while many philosophers have engaged in "intuition jousting," we can instead approach the hard problem with "formal argumentation from precise semantics."
-On this view, there is no hard problem because consciousness does not exist as a property beyond what can be understood through logical and empirical analysis.
+Eliminativists differ on the role they believe intuitive judgement plays in creating the apparent reality of consciousness.
+The philosopher Jacy Reese Anthis is of the position that this issue is born of an overreliance on intuition, calling philosophical discussions on the topic of consciousness a form of "intuition jousting".
+But when the issue is tackled with "formal argumentation" and "precise semantics" then the hard problem will dissolve.
+The philosopher Elizabeth Irvine, in contrast, can be read as having the opposite view, since she argues that phenomenal properties (that is, properties of consciousness) do not exist in our common-sense view of the world.
+She states that "the hard problem of consciousness may not be a genuine problem for non-philosophers (despite its overwhelming obviousness to philosophers)."

-A complete illusionist theory of consciousness must include the description of a mechanism by which the apparently subjective aspect of consciousness is perceived and reported by people.
+A complete illusionist theory of consciousness must include the description of a mechanism by which the illusion of subjective experience is had and reported by people.
 Various philosophers and scientists have proposed possible theories.
 For example, in his book Consciousness and the Social Brain neuroscientist Michael Graziano advocates what he calls attention schema theory, in which our perception of being conscious is merely an error in perception, held by brains which evolved to hold erroneous and incomplete models of their own internal workings, just as they hold erroneous and incomplete models of their own bodies and of the external world.